atm this page has the most useful info, more is coming

 • decent 800w psu

-hardware to add #
+hardware to add#

-• netapp x371 disk
+• netapp x371 disks

-1. find a device you want to connect. #
+1. find a device you want to connect.#

 in general this should be a sata or sas device. sata express and pcie devices can already be excluded.

-2. figure out what connection is needed #
+2. figure out what connection is needed#

 have a look at the type of connector your device has to figure out the exact type. details here

-3. select hba #
+3. select hba#

 this will be the most important choice you’ll make